robertmartin8/PyPortfolioOpt/docs/Contributing.rst

 For this project I have used `Black <https://github.com/ambv/black>`_ as the formatting standard, with all of the default settings.
-It would be much appreciated if any PRs follow this standard, because if not I will have to format before merging.
+It would be much appreciated if any PRs follow this standard because if not I will have to format before merging.

 Testing